Yongho87/blog/_pages/about.markdown

 The decision reason is simple.
 I want to do what I value and what I am interested without doing unnecessary things and want to maximize common goods and keep my own moral standards.

 The main paths many people take was not that attractive to me in those regards.
 I have knew that life is short.
-So, I just started.
+So, I decided to do what I have been doing.

 The history of my life by that time is not that close to a programmer.
 I have a Ph.D in Chemical Engineering.
 I have studied process system engineering for 10+ years. (undergraduate + master + Ph.D + postdoc).